 The apocalypse, or at any rate the end of the Mayan... thing... is Friday.
 Some preparation may be in order, and if you're reading this blog that means movie choices.
 What's the ideal apocalypse film you want to be watching at the very moment of apocalypse?
 I've already seen mine.
 Just the other night.
 Abel Ferrara's 4:44 Last Day on Earth.
 It couldn't be more timely!
-Especially if you live in New York City, and are a permanently drug-addled middle-aged artist in recovery, a loft, and a relationship with someone much younger or older than yourself; and you've always looked forward to the end of the world as an ideal excuse to relapse.
-4:44 - Last Day on Earth belongs to you as much as it does me - and man it has my number, if you substitute whiskey for heroin, and make the guy slightly less famous, the apartment slightly less cool, Dafoe is me!
+In other words, if you live in New York City, and are a permanently drug-addled middle-aged artist in recovery and share a loft apartment with a younger or older partner and you've always looked forward to the end of the world as an ideal excuse to relapse, 4:44 - Last Day on Earth belongs to you as much as it does me - and man it has my number, if you substitute whiskey for heroin, and make the guy slightly less famous, the apartment slightly less cool, Dafoe is me!
 Either way, fuck it.
-Just don't forget the weird numeric title and just set your clocks back.
+Just don't forget the weird numeric title and to set your clocks back.
 Way back.
 To zero.